ublue-os/website/docs/images/framework.md

 - Replaces `power-profiles-daemon` with `tlp`
 - Ships the [recommended power profile](https://github.com/ublue-os/framework/blob/main/system_files/shared/usr/etc/tlp.d/50-framework.conf) for `tlp`
 - Sets the text scaling factor in GNOME to [1.25](https://github.com/ublue-os/framework/blob/main/system_files/silverblue/usr/etc/dconf/db/local.d/01-ublue-framework)
-  - Since Bluefin comes with fractional scaling already enabled by default you may want to adjust those settings, however this will case Electron apps to become blurry.
+  - Some images (like Bluefin) come with fractional scaling already enabled by default.
+You may want to adjust those settings, however this will case Electron apps to become blurry.
 Setting the text font larger seems to be the "least-worst" solution available.
 - Add's the following kernel arguments: `"module_blacklist=hid_sensor_hub" "nvme.noacpi=1" "tpm_tis.interrupts=0"`
-    - Note that kernel arguments are applied after first boot with the command `just framework-13`.
+  - Note that kernel arguments are applied with the command `just framework-13` and a subsequent reboot.
 See the [instructions](# instructions) below.

 ## Additional Diagnostic Tools